hyprwm/hyprland-wiki/pages/Nix/Options & Overrides.md

 See [XWayland](../../Configuring/XWayland).

-### Nvidia Patches

-Nvidia is notorious for not working by default with wlroots.
-That's why we patch wlroots.

-In the NixOS and Home Manager modules, you can enable the Nvidia patches using `programs.hyprland.enableNvidiaPatches` and `wayland.windowManager.hyprland.enableNvidiaPatches`, respectively.

 ## Using Nix repl

 If you're using Nix (and not NixOS or Home Manager) and you want to override,